ganakailabs/cloudeval-docs/docs/faq.md

 ### Do I need to install anything?

-No. cloudeval is a web-based application.
+No. Cloudeval is a web-based application.
 Just sign up and use it in your browser.

 ## Getting Started